-Treatment is not usually needed.
+Treatment of lymphangiomas is not usually needed.
 Removal with surgery is usually not successful because lymphangiomas grow deep and wide beneath the surface and tend to grow back.